 The Transbay Joint Powers Authority (TJPA) proposes to extend the Caltrain commuter rail line from its current terminal station at Fourth and King Streets to the multi-modal Salesforce Transit Center in downtown San Francisco.
-The Project includes construction of the underground guideway using both cut and cover and mined tunneling methods, tunnel ventilation, emergency egress, and two underground stations.
-The project also includes installation of train control, signals, traction power subs stations, communication system, and retrofitting 23 of Caltrain's Electric Multiple Unit trainsets and several non-revenue maintenance vehicles.
+The Project includes construction of the underground guideway using both cut and cover and mined tunneling methods, tunnel ventilation and emergency egress and two underground stations.
+The project also includes installation of train control, signals, a communication system, and retrofitting 23 of Caltrain's electric multiple unit trainsets and several non-revenue maintenance of way vehicles.
 Service on the project is planned to operate from 4:30 am to 1:30 am on weekdays, and from 6:00 am to 1:30 am on weekends with trains every 10 to 15 minutes during weekday peak periods and every 30 minutes during off-peak periods and weekends.